 What you want doesn’t matter

 Even if someone asks you what you want, you flip the question back to them instead of you saying what you want.
-You’ll also avoid offering your own opinions and suggestions as well because what you want and what you have to say don’t matter.
+You’ll also avoid offering your own opinions and suggestions as well because what you want and what you have to say doesn’t matter.
 Does that sound familiar to you?
 I know it does to me.

 Often, people-pleasers do this in order to avoid a disagreement with the other person(s).
 But doing this means you’ll rarely ever get what you want, and you’ll only do things other people want.